lerokko/BetterPlace/readme.md

 ## Features

 Currently only one feature
 - **Rotation Lock:** Inspired by Quark.
-Shift+Attack with a block (that can be rotated) to lock the blocks placement direcition into the direction you are currently facing.
+Shift+Attack with a block (that can be rotated) to lock the blocks placement direction into the direction you are currently facing.

 ## Installation